DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 ---

-### Quadrant 3 — Low Impact, Low Breadth ❌ Not Eligible
+### Quadrant 3 — Low Impact, Low Breadth (❌ Not Eligible)

 **Characteristics:**
 - No meaningful or demonstrable SDG contribution.
 - Primarily serves a niche technical audience.
 - Limited applicability to public, institutional, or service-oriented contexts.

+> [!NOTE]
-Solutions in this quadrant are typically screened out early in the review process.
+> Solutions in this quadrant are typically screened out early in the review process.
 They may provide genuine technical value, but that value does not meet the threshold for a Digital Public Good.

-**Typical examples:**
+**Typical Examples:**
 - Developer libraries, SDKs, and plugins.
 - Compilers, interpreters, and programming languages.
 - General-purpose engineering frameworks without SDG linkage.
 - Internal tooling with no public-facing application.

-**Illustrative archetypes:**
+**Illustrative Archetypes:**

 | Archetype | Description |
 |---|---|